jaripeeperkorn/jaripeeperkorn.github.io/_pages/cv.md

 Awards and Prizes
 ======
+* 2024: Co-author best paper at the International Workshop on Leveraging Machine Learning in Process Mining (ML4PM)
+  * For the work titled ” Multivariate Approaches for Process Model Forecasting” by Yongbo Yu, Jari Peeperkorn, Johannes De Smedt, Jochen De Weerdt , 2024, Copenhagen

-* 2021: Best Paper 2nd International Workshop on Leveraging Machine Learning in Process Mining (ML4PM)
+* 2021: Best Paper International Workshop on Leveraging Machine Learning in Process Mining (ML4PM)
   * Won best paper together with Seppe vanden Broucke and Jochen De Weerdt for work titled ”Can deep neural networks learn process model structure?
-An assessment framework and analysis”
+An assessment framework and analysis”, 2021, Eindhoven

 * 2020: Winner best PhD team at KU Leuven Datathon
   * Our team won the prize for best PhD team at the datathon for our application: Clean Air Route Finder, which could be used to fidn the route between two places in Leuven on which you would breathe in the least particulate matter